-Ants are a social insect that live in colonies.
-Treatment plans should include killing the entire colony.
-Just spraying an ant with a typical ant spray, particularly a repellent spray will only kill a few at best.
+Ants are a social insect that lives in colonies.
+Ant control treatment plans should include killing the entire colony.
+Just spraying an ant with a typical ant spray, particularly a repellent spray will only kill a few at best and scatter the colony.

 Do I have Ants or Termites?